Download a FREE E-Book with 20 Easy Weeknight Dinners

 You can freeze the oatmeal cookie dough balls prior to baking.
 I recommend rolling the dough into balls and then freezing on a sheet pan.

-Once the balls are frozen you can place them in an airtight container in the fridge for up to 6 weeks.
-To bake from frozen, preheat the oven to 300F and bake for 18-20 minutes.
+Once the balls are frozen you can place them in an airtight container in the freezer for up to 3 months.
+To bake directly from frozen, preheat the oven to 325F and bake for 18-20 minutes.

 Check Out These Other Yummy Cookie Recipes